ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_types.md

 "description": "Learn how entity types are described in a YAML configuration."
 }

-The `types` directory located under the `META-INF` directory of a YAML configuration contains the definition of all the entity types in the Entity Store model, and its subdirectories are organized in a hierarchical tree structure that represents the inheritance relationships between types.
+The `types` directory located under the `META-INF` directory of a YAML configuration contains the definition of all the entity types in the Entity store model, and its subdirectories are organized in a hierarchical tree structure that represents the inheritance relationships between types.

-An [entity type](/docs/apigtw_devguide/entity_store/#entity-types) is a description of an entity in the Entity Store.
+An [entity type](/docs/apigtw_devguide/entity_store/#entity-types) is a description of an entity in the Entity store.

-The YAML Entity Store supports all entity types and custom types.
+The YAML Entity store supports all entity types and custom types.

 ## Simple type